Can I use the Mirena coil contraceptive if I have had cancer?

 The Mirena coil may affect how your liver works.
 If you have had liver cancer or any type of liver disease, you should not use the Mirena coil.

-If you have leukaemia and have a Mirena coil, any bleeding caused by the coil would be much heavier.
-This is because with leukaemia you may not have enough platelets to help your blood clot normally.
+If you have a blood cancer such as leukaemia and have a Mirena coil, any bleeding caused by the coil would be much heavier.
+This is because you may not have enough platelets to help your blood clot normally.

 Question about cancer?
 Contact our information nurse team